50 years of family values

-To do this, we are intently focused on continuous improvement by improving our relationships with our clients, improving our performance on our work by adhering to our UKAS ISO9001-2008 accreditation; and improving the future for our employees and their families.
+To do this, we are focused on continuous improvement by improving relationships with our clients; improving our work performance by adhering to our UKAS ISO9001-2008 accreditation; and improving the future for our employees and their families.

 - Should the unthinkable happen and you have any issues with our products or services, we urge you to contact us immediately using the online submission form where we will respond within 24 hours and place your satisfaction at the top of our list.

 - We will keep in regular contact, informing you of the progress being made to resolve your problem and endeavour to get you up and running as soon as possible.

 - Our goal is to delight our customers throughout the product lifecycle.

 Collinson plc is committed to ensuring the health, safety and welfare of all its employees